-In 2019, UNICEF piloted the use of Talking Books at 8 CHPS centers in Jirapa.
+In 2019, UNICEF piloted the use Talking Books at eight CHPS centers in Jirapa.
 CHPS nurses used Talking Books to share health information in each community’s local language.
 As a result, listeners were better able to understand the recommended health behaviors.
-Nurses said that using Talking Books helped save time and keep families engaged and informed, allowing nurses to focus on doing their clinical work.
+Nurses reported that using Talking Books helped save time and keep families engaged and informed, allowing them to focus more on their clinical work.

-“When a nurse is going somewhere she doesn’t speak the language, she is not too worried, because she has the Talking Book,” Amindu said.
+“When a nurse is going to a community where she doesn’t speak the language, she is not too worried, because she has the Talking Book,” Amindu said.

 3. COVID-19 is forcing NGOs to be adaptable, and LBG is rising to the occasion.

 Tiah Gumah saw an opportunity to apply LBG’s Talking Book experience and CHPS success to the emerging problem of COVID-19.
 After Amplio, GHS, and UNICEF agreed to move forward with the project, LBG acted quickly to create audio content and deploy Talking Books in the field.
 The positive response from community health nurses was immediate.
 A CHN from the Sissala East district said, “The Talking Book makes health education on COVID-19 easier and more effective.”

 Still, Gumah did note that there was some initial opposition from local political leaders, who were concerned that passing Talking Book devices around the community might expose people to the virus.
 This was because previous Talking Book programs have included a household rotation model, with one device shared by several families or groups.
 LBG assured them that this was not the case for the COVID-19 response.